 What Can I Do with a Pre-Med Degree?

-Pre-med programs are designed for students who want to pursue a medical or science-related career.
+Pre-med degree programs are designed for students who want to pursue a medical or science-related career.
 The term 'pre-med' refers to the prerequisite coursework that medical schools require for admittance.

 Pre-med typically isn't offered as a standalone major.
 Instead, you might choose a major in a related subject, such as chemistry or biology, and complete a pre-med curriculum in addition to your major.
 There are many options available to you once you've completed your bachelor's program, including medical school, entry-level careers and other graduate study.
 Below is an overview on the common types of pre-med careers, along with pre-med salary information.

 If you dream of becoming a physician, a pre-med program can provide you with a strong science curriculum that serves as a foundation for medical school.
 It's important to note that most medical schools don't require a specific undergraduate major; in fact, many schools encourage diversity in their candidates' course of study and routinely admit non-science majors.
 Most medical schools require that your undergraduate program include a minimum number of courses in science and math, including biology, chemistry, organic chemistry, physics and calculus.